-Green is the shade to be seen on kitchen cabinets for 2020.
+Green is the shade to be seen on kitchen cabinets this year.
 And mixed colour schemes are all the rage too, making this two-tone kitchen makeover a real winner!

 And who says you have to rip out your old kitchen to keep up with the trends?